morganwalker/simple-python-http/README.md

 ### Requirements

- * [ ] Create a working docker image that runs the flask app using Gunicorn -- **everything fires up properly but I'm not able to hit the site on http://0.0.0.0:8000**
+ * [x] Create a working docker image that runs the flask app using Gunicorn
  * [x] Docker image should take in environment variables to configure port and number of workers.
  * [x] Setup a Travis CI environment
  * [x] Tests should run inside the docker container in the CI environment.